1ay1/practical_c_book/README.md

 # Practical C Programming: Idioms & Patterns They Don't Teach in Books

 A comprehensive book covering real-world C programming patterns and idioms that are rarely taught in traditional textbooks.
-Written for intermediate to advanced C programmers who want to understand how professionals actually write C code.
+Written for intermediate to advanced C programmers who want to understand how professionals actually write C code (and why they do things that make beginners nervous).

 ## 📖 About This Book